 OpenStack [Beta]: This platform is used for providing the testbed/training platform for education/research usage purpose such the CTF event host, NUS student/staff course assignment.

-OpenStack [Ironic]: This platform is used for NLC internal users/developers to do the testing before deploying the new function to the production.
+OpenStack [Ironic]: This platform is used for NCL internal users/developers to do the testing before deploying the new function to the production.

 The users can build their own (customized/standard) instance and install the OS image file in the instance to create a VM.
 The detail usage workflow of NCL OpenStack [Beta] is shown below.
-Currently the OpenStack Beta have 121 VM images stored in the OpenStack [Beta].
+Currently the OpenStack [Beta] have 121 VM images stored in the OpenStack [Beta].
 In the 121 VMs, 36 are public VM images which can be used by our customers.
-Some VM is converted from some customer’s uploaded private VM so current we need to figure out how many VMs in the 39 public VM image can work normally when our customers try to install them in their instance.
+Some VM is converted from some of the customers’ uploaded private VM, so currently we need to figure out how many VMs in the 39 public VM image that can work normally when our customers try to install them in their instance.

-NCL OpenStack [beta] testbed link: https://openstack.ncl.sg
+NCL OpenStack [Beta] testbed link: https://openstack.ncl.sg

-NCL OpenStack [beta] Image list page:
+NCL OpenStack [Beta] Image list page:

 1.3 Related knowledge and reference doc

-The related knowledge needs to learn for the project:
+The related knowledge needed for the project:

-OpenStack knowledge standard web usage.
-(Create project, create instance, launch VM …)
+OpenStack knowledge of standard web usage.
+(Create project, create instance, launch VM, etc.)

 Basic Linux/Windows system command, shell program.